A top-flight marketing strategy builds buyer preference for the company’s product. It also positions the sales strategy for success.

 - How should we transition from the structure we have today to the structure we need going forward?

-There are others, and you’ll find them starting on page 131 of “How to Make Your Number in 2016.”
+There are others, and you’ll find them starting on page 131 of “How to Make Your Number.”

 Sometimes a solid organizational structure calls for going outside the organization.
 You can’t staff every need, and some needs will be fractional or temporary.
 In some cases, budget is better applied to outsourcing.
 That would call for an agency relationship, and the SBI report offers good direction for managing that, too.

 In fact, SBI is happy to help you apply any element of the study.
 It’s all about making your number.
 We offer face-to-face workshops – we’ll bring it to you.
-Click here to register for your custom “How to Make Your Number in 2016” Workshop.
-Do it now – it’s almost 2016.
+Click here to register for your custom “How to Make Your Number” Workshop.
+Do it now.